Kaludii/belly-button-challenge/README.md

+---
-# Unit 14 Homework: Belly Button Biodiversity
+# title: "Unit 14 Homework: Belly Button Biodiversity"
+---

+# Site
+Click [Here](https://kaludii.github.io/belly-button-challenge/ "Here") To View The Dashboard!

-For this assignment, the goal was to build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+For this assignment, the goal was to build an interactive dashboard to explore the [Belly Button Biodiversity Dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.

 The dataset revealed that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.